TrungAnhx/KPDL/README.md

 # KPDL
-chua bit duoc/n
-Hoenle was here
+chua bit duoc but hoenle was here to contribute